opf/openproject/docs/release-notes/8/8-1-0/README.md

 OpenProject 8.1 includes several improvements: A new guided tour helps new users with onboarding and graphs are shown in the roadmap.

-For users of the [Cloud edition](https://www.openproject.org/hosting/) or [Enterprise edition](https://www.openproject.org/enterprise-edition/) the conditional formatting has been improved: It is now possible to
+For users of the [Enterprise cloud](https://www.openproject.org/hosting/) or [Enterprise edition](https://www.openproject.org/enterprise-edition/) the conditional formatting has been improved: It is now possible to